jjbergman/iliaslatina/IL-translation.md

 60 Then he rebuked great Achilles, but the unconquerable hero returned his insults.

-62 All the others present join the fracas.
+62 All the others present joined the fray.

-62 When the shouting finally subsided, the unjust son of Atreus was forced to return his unwilling bride and give Chryseis, untouched, back to her dutiful father, along with many other reparations.
+62 When the shouting finally subsided, Agamemnon was forced to return his unwilling bride and give Chryseis, back to her dutiful father untouched, along with many other gifts.

-65 Ulysses, trusted by all, placed her on his ship and brought her back to her father's care.
+65 Trustworthy Ulysses placed her on his ship and brought her back to her father's care.
 Then, he again set sail to return to the Danaan fleet.

-68 Immediately Phoebus abandoned his grudge.
+68 Immediately Phoebus let go of his grudge.

-69 The Greek host, which had nearly been destroyed, blossomed once again.
+69 The Greek host, which had nearly been destroyed, grew strong once again.

+# Agamemnon lashes out

 70 However, Atrides' desire for Chryseis did not fade; he mourned and grieved for his lost love, feeling that he had been cheated.

 72 Then, he snatched Briseis from great Achilles and lightened the burden of his love by depriving another of his beloved.

-74 But savage Aeacides approached Atrides with his sword drawn and threatened that, if he did not return his prize, which he had fairly won, he would give Atrides a bloody death.
+74 But savage Aeacides approached the son of Atreus with his sword drawn and threatened that, if he did not return his prize, which he had fairly won, he would die a bloody death.
 Each man prepared himself for a duel.

-78 If chaste Pallas had not forced Achilles to withdraw, blind love would have left her cruel mark in the annals of Argive history.
+78 If chaste Pallas had not forced Achilles to withdraw, blind love would have left a shameful story in the annals of Argive history.

-80 Because his threats were ignored, Pelides prayed that his mother, a goddess of the sea, would not allow Plisthenides to go unpunished.
+80 Because his threats were ignored, Pelides prayed that his mother, a goddess of the sea, not allow Plisthenides to go unpunished.

 83 Thetis heard her son's prayer and immediately left the sea.
 She came to the Myrmidon camp and warned him to refrain from any fights or contests; afterwards, she flew through heaven and carried herself into the golden stars.

-87 Then, with her hair still unkempt, she laid herself at the feet of the king of heaven: "I come to you as a mother on behalf of her son, begging your divine power, highest father.
+87 Then, although her hair was still unkempt from her journey, she laid herself at the feet of the king of heaven: "I come to you as a mother on behalf of her son, begging your divine power, highest father.

 89 Avenge me and my son for Atrides' wrongdoing; if you allow him to go unpunished for violating the love of my Achilles, all virtue will die a shameful death, conquered by lust."

-93 Jupiter responded: "Cast aside your sorrowful lament, goddess of the great sea, for I will fulfill your undertaking.
+93 Jupiter responded: "Cast aside your despair and grief, goddess of the great sea: I will fulfill your mission.

 95 Console your son's grieving heart."

 96 He finished.

-96 Thetis glided down through the gentle air of heaven and came @to her father's shores and sisters' beloved waves.
+96 Thetis glided down through the gentle air of heaven and came to her father's shores and beloved sisters' waves.

-98 However, Juno was offended: "Great husband of mine," she said, "does the daughter of Doris hold so much sway, is so much owed to Achilles? @But as for me, whom you call your wife and sweet sister, you wish to shed the blood of my beloved Argives and renew the fighting spirit of the Trojans?"
+98 However, Juno was offended: "Great husband of mine," she said, "does the daughter of Doris hold so much sway, is so much owed to Achilles?
+Whereas, for the woman whom you call your wife and sweet sister, you wish to shed the blood of my beloved Argives and renew the fighting spirit of the Trojans?"

 103 Are these your gifts for me?

 103 Is this how much you love me?

-104 The angered goddess hurled harsh words at the Thundering god, but in turn she endured the reproach of the king of heaven.
+104 The angry goddess hurled harsh words at the Thundering god, but in turn she endured the reproach of the king of heaven.

 106 Finally, after the god of fire stepped in to settle the dispute, the great father dismissed the council from his hall.